Profile information

 We love learning about diverse cultures and sharing our own through food.
 We cook with local organic ingredients that are in-season.
 Because of our organization's mission, we're constantly learning about and experimenting with plants that are native to the Appalachian region.
 We are happy to help visitors practice English skills, and we speak conversational Spanish.
 Our town has many music venues for hearing bluegrass and folk music which are traditional in Appalachia.

-As a startup organization, we need help with a great many things!
+We need help with a great many things!
 Our first priority is building.
 We're building an outdoor classroom, camp sites, and our own cabin so that we can move out of the public house.
 We also need help with a few indoor remodeling projects.
 Aside from building, we'd love help with gardening, creating and/or installing artwork on our campus, developing videos for marketing, and cooking our shared meals.

 English: Fluent

 Our location near Athens, Ohio is great for outdoor enthusiasts, music lovers, and lovers of microbreweries.
 Hocking Hills State Park is a 20-minute drive away.
 It is Ohio's most famous park, full of waterfalls, caverns, and great hiking.
 We're also surrounded by Wayne National Forest and 3 additional state parks.
 We're located 5 miles from a bike path that connects our town to nearby Nelsonville, OH.
 We enjoy going to Nelsonville to see live music and theatre performances at Stuart Opera House.
 Our house is located in the country, but a short drive to town can get you to 3 local breweries, 2 wineries, a cidery, and many restaurants serving food from local farms.
 Athens is home to Ohio University, so the university offers access to musical performances, sporting events, touring entertainers, and public lectures.
 Athens is regionally famous for offering numerous festivals in summer and fall, including the annual Pawpaw Festival which celebrates a traditional fruit of our region.
-We don't have a designated vehicle for workaway participants, but we drive to town daily and can share our vehicles with licensed drivers.
+We don't have a designated vehicle for workaway participants, but we drive to town at least once a week and can share our vehicles with licensed drivers.
 Athens is a small town of 30,000 people, and is very walkable.
 For an urban experience, visitors can take an inexpensive bus to Columbus, Ohio's capital city.
 The bus ride takes 1.5 hours.

 Internet access